szhangdata/Duolingo_User_Activity_Exploration_Data_Analysis/README.md

 # Duolingo_User_Activity_Exploration_Data_Analysis

-** This is a project to perform EDA and predictive modeling of Duilingo user activities.**
+**This is a project to perform EDA and predictive modeling of Duilingo user activities.**
-**1. The data used here can be download from the website: https://github.com/duolingo/halflife-regression.
+**1. The data used here can be download from the website: https://github.com/duolingo/halflife-regression. **
-2. The training data has 13 million data, but we only take 1 million here.
+2. The training data has 13 million data, but we only take 1 million here.**
-3. The input is a list of users along with their demographics, user activity, web session records, and some summary statistics.
+**3. The input is a list of users along with their demographics, user activity, web session records, and some summary statistics.
 4. Performed data anaylsis to discover user patterns in data by visualizing data and by computing the correlation between features.**

 ## Background